 \subsection{Patch Attacks}

 The first physical attack against deep neural networks was proposed by~\cite{sharif16-ccs}, by developing an algorithm for printing adversarial eyeglass frames able to evade a face recognition system.
 Brown et al.~\cite{brown2017adversarial} introduced the first universal patch attack that focuses on creating a physical perturbation.
 Such is obtained by optimizing patches on an ensemble of models to achieve targeted misclassification when applied to different input images with different transformations.
-The LaVAN attack, proposed by~\cite{karmon2018lavan}, attempts to achieve the same goal of Brown et al. by also reducing the patch size by placing it in regions of the target image where there are no other objects.
+The LaVAN attack, proposed by Karmon \etal~\cite{karmon2018lavan}, attempts to achieve the same goal of Brown et al. by also reducing the patch size by placing it in regions of the target image where there are no other objects.
 The PS-GAN attack, proposed by Liu et al.~\cite{liu2019perceptual}, addresses the problem of minimizing the perceptual sensitivity of the patches by enforcing visual fidelity while achieving the same misclassification objective.
 The DT-Patch attack, proposed by Benz et al.~\cite{benz2020double}, focuses on finding universal patches that only redirect the output of some given classes to different target labels, while retaining normal functioning of the model on the other classes.
 PatchAttack, proposed by Yang et al.~\cite{yang2020patchattack}, leverages reinforcement learning for selecting the optimal patch position and texture to use for perturbing the input image for targeted or untargeted misclassification, in a black-box setting.
 The Inconspicuous Adversarial Patch Attack (IAPA), proposed by Bai et al.~\cite{bai2021inconspicuous}, generates difficult-to-detect adversarial patches with one single image by using generators and discriminators.